 Acclimate the Laminate Flooring

-Pro Flooring Brokers suggests that you will need to acclimate the laminate flooring for at least 48 hours and up to 72 hours.
+For the best results, you'll need to acclimate the laminate flooring for at least 48 hours and up to 72 hours.
 The laminate flooring manufacturer will have suggestions on how long its materials should sit in the space before installation as well.

 Laminate Flooring Installation Tips

 Before tackling the DIY laminate flooring construction project, make sure that the installation site is completely dry and that all ventilation systems, such as air conditioning and heater, are in good working order.
 Cover the entryways and vents to cut down on dust and debris from entering the area during installation.

 Laminate flooring can go over some existing floors, but you'll need to prepare the floor if it has carpeting on it currently.
 You'll need to remove the carpeting as well as any staples, nails, adhesive and other debris on any type of existing flooring.
 These preparation tasks can add to the overall installation time if you don't do them in advance.